DataTalksClub/data-engineering-zoomcamp/week_2_data_ingestion/homework.md

 Use the same frequency and the start date as for the green taxi dataset

-Question: how a
+Question: how many DAG runs are green after finishing everything?

-## Question 4: DAG for Zones
+## Question 4: DAG for Zones (2 points)

 Create the final DAG - for Zones: